vmware/vidm-saml-toolkit/README.md

     com.vmware.samltoolkit.SamlSsoResponse

 Step 1.
-New a SSOService object when your web server is started
+New an SSOService object when your web server is started

     SAMLToolkitConf conf = new SAMLToolkitConf();